pypeit/PypeIt/doc/calibrations/scattlight.rst

 Note: if your data are binned by 2 in the spatial direction, then setting ``pad=10`` would actually pad the slit edges by 5 pixels.

+# TODO :: Make sure this description is up-to-date!

 The current scattered light model involves a 13 parameter fit to the inter-slit regions.
 The model utilises the observed 2D (trimmed+oriented+debiased) frame to estimate the scattered light.
 The scattered light model is essentially a blurred, shifted, flux-scaled, rotated, and zoomed version of the